 Copy of IEC code.

-The first step in furnishing an LUT is to log into your profile on the GST portal.
+The first step in furnishing an LUT in GST refund process is to log into your profile on the GST portal.

 By opting for the LUT, an exporter can export goods and services without having to pay taxes.
 If this option is not opted for, the exporter will have to pay tax on their export and later claim a refund on the zero-rated exports.